Skip to main content

 General

 How is Octomil different from Flower?
 Flower is a research framework for federated learning.
-Octomil is a production platform with a dashboard, mobile-first SDKs, model rollouts, A/B testing, and compliance presets.
-Octomil's API is designed to require 5 lines of code, not 500.
+Octomil is a production platform for deploying and operating AI across device fleets -- with a dashboard, mobile-first SDKs, staged rollouts, smart routing, A/B testing, and compliance presets.

 What model formats are supported?
 PyTorch, ONNX, CoreML, and TFLite.
 Octomil handles conversion: PyTorch -> ONNX -> CoreML (iOS) / TFLite (Android).
 See Supported Models.